 The emperor tamarin is a diminutive primate that belongs in the category of New World monkeys.
 There are 2 known subspecies of emperor tamarin found in Brazil, Peru, Bolivia, as well as in southwestern parts of the Amazon.
 Emperor tamarins like lowland tropical rainforests, but are also found in mountainous rainforests, seasonally flooded forests, and broadleaf & evergreen forest habitats.
 Habitat loss, due to human encroachment, agriculture, and ranching are currently threatening these tamarins.
-However, they are not an IUCN listed endangered species… yet!
+However, they are listed as Least Concern by the IUCN.

 First the Stats…